Insights and Updates

 What Is Days Sales Outstanding (DSO)?

-DSO is a working capital metric that shows how efficiently a company converts credit sales into cash.
-The number represents average collection time in days.
-A low DSO means customers are paying quickly and cash flow is strong.
-A high DSO means cash is sitting in receivables longer, which strains liquidity and can signal collection problems.
+Days Sales Outstanding (DSO) is a working capital metric that measures how many days, on average, it takes a company to collect payment after a credit sale.
+A low DSO means customers pay quickly and cash flow is strong.
+A high DSO means cash is sitting in receivables longer — straining liquidity and signaling collection problems.
+The formula is: DSO = (Accounts Receivable ÷ Total Credit Sales) × Number of Days.

 Why Is DSO Important?